 People going overseas can avoid getting malaria by protecting against mosquito bites and taking preventive antimalarial medicines.

-If you are travelling to an area that has malaria, visit a GP or travel clinic 4-6 weeks before you go for specific advice about avoiding malaria based on your itinerary and medical history.
+If you are travelling to an area that has malaria, speak to a doctor or travel clinic 4-6 weeks before you go for specific advice about avoiding malaria based on your itinerary and medical history.

 Depending on the risk of malaria in the areas you are visiting, you may be advised to take medicines to prevent malaria: